o3de/o3de.org/content/docs/user-guide/packaging/windows-release-builds.md

 - Generated a Visual Studio project for your O3DE project.
 For help, refer to [Create a Visual Studio project](/docs/welcome-guide/create/creating-projects-using-cli/#create-a-visual-studio-project).

-This tutorial uses the following project name and directories in the examples.
+This tutorial uses the following directories in the examples.

-- Project name and location: `C:\MyProject`
+- Project name and directory: `C:\MyProject`
+- Project's profile build directory: `C:\build\windows_vs2019\bin\profile`
-- Third-party directory location: `C:\o3de-packages`
+- Third-party directory: `C:\o3de-packages`

 ## Set the starting level